Pacific Southwest RegionCalifornia, Nevada and Klamath Basin

 Prospective permittees apply to the U.S. Fish and Wildlife Service Regional Migratory Bird Permit Office using an application form specifically tailored to their proposed activity.
 The information collected through permit applications is used to determine whether or not the individual qualifies for the type of migratory bird-related permit for which you have applied.
-You may obtain an application online, or by contacting a Regional Bird Permit Office near you.
-The form used for programmatic permits is the "Eagle Non-Purposeful Take" form found here.
+You may obtain an application online, or by contacting a Regional Migratory Bird Permit Office near you.
+The form used for permits is the "Eagle Incidental Take" form found here.

 Where do I mail my application?

 Permit applications must be mailed to the Regional FWS Permit Office in the region where you are located.
 Find the address on our list of Regional Migratory Bird Permit Offices.

 Who to contact with questions about migratory bird permits?

 Pacific Southwest Region